RashidCodes/Devops-Journey-Backend/README.md

 # Introduction to DevOps.
-See the Devops-Journey-Frontend repository for more information
+This is the backend of a react application that says Hello to everyone.
+See the Devops-Journey-Frontend repository for more information.